WorldWindEarth/WorldWindEarth.github.io/README.md

          * @alias MySrtmElevationCoverage
          * @constructor
          * @augments TiledElevationCoverage
          * @classdesc Provides elevations for Earth.
-Elevations are drawn from the cusomt elevation service.
+Elevations are drawn from the custom elevation service.
          */
-        var EmxsysSrtmElevationCoverage = function () {
+        var MySrtmElevationCoverage = function () {
             WorldWind.TiledElevationCoverage.call(this, {
                 coverageSector: new WorldWind.Sector(-60, 60, -180, 180),
                 resolution: 0.000833333333333,